marsop/marsop.github.io/_posts/2021-03-20-tracking-services/2021-03-20-tracking-services.md

 This one is currently undergoing renovation.
 The idea here is automatically track in what i spend the time while in the computer (s).
 Each of the following has at least one problem:

-- Waka Time: it integrates with IDEA Intelli], Visual studio and Visual studio Code.
+- Waka Time: it integrates with IDEA IntelliJ, Visual studio and Visual studio Code.
 That's it, it is mostly thought for coding, which is only a small part of what I want to track.
-- Procrastitracker : available through Chocolatey, it seems quite good, but keeps only a local DB (which means I cannot use it between machines or outside Windows..)
+- ProcrastiTracker : available through Chocolatey, it seems quite good, but keeps only a local DB (which means I cannot use it between machines or outside Windows..)
 - Toggl: Mostly manual tracking, not quite what you want...

 ## MOOC (online courses)